django-authlib - Authentication utils for Django¶

 Moved from

-to allow regular expression searching.Finally started adding tests.
+ADMIN_OAUTH_DOMAINStoADMIN_OAUTH_PATTERNSto allow regular expression searching.Finally started adding tests.

 Added django-authlib documentation to Read the Docs.